View in other NatureServe Network Field Guides

 FLOWERS

 Perfect (contain male and female organs).
 Sepals are pale yellow and elliptic to oblong in shape.
 Petals are yellow and strap-shaped (ligulate).
-Pistil has a 2-celled superior ovary and a single style, 1-3 mm long.
+Pistil has a 2-chambered superior ovary and a single style, 1-3 mm long.

 FRUITS